Coronavirus: Current News on Weddings in the UK

 Some venues may in usual circumstances be able to accommodate the numbers laid out by the government restrictions; however, when social distancing is in place, this number is significantly reduced in order for the venue to be COVID secure.
 For example, if the venue’s usual capacity is 40, COVID restrictions may mean they can now only accommodate 10.

 Venues can increase the space available for social distancing by installing a marquee, but it will depend on the outdoor space they have available.
-We know many venues are already investigating the possibility of having marquees installed for an extended period of time to ensure their remaining 2020 and early 2021 weddings are able to accommodate regulations and government limits.
+We know many venues are already investigating the possibility of having marquees installed for an extended period of time to ensure their 2022 weddings are able to accommodate regulations.

 However, this can require planning permission from the local authority and added insurance and electricity costs adding to their overall running costs.
 For some venues, this change will not be financially viable and their only choice will be to postpone your day.